HusseinBakri/3DMeshBulkSimplification/README.md

 [2] Garland, Michael, and Paul S. Heckbert.
 "Simplifying surfaces with color and texture using quadric error metrics."
 Proceedings Visualization'98 (Cat.
 No. 98CB36276).
 IEEE, 1998.

 # License
 This program is licensed under MIT License - you are free to distribute, change, enhance and include any of the code of this application in your tools.
 I only expect adequate attribution and citation of this work.
-The attribution should include the title of the program, the author and the site or the document where the program is taken from.
+The attribution should include the title of the program, the author (me) and the site or the document where the program is taken from.